Dawn FM: Composition

-Dawn FM has been primarily described as pop, synth-pop, dance-pop, and R&B. Recalling 1980s electronic bands such as Depeche Mode and Duran Duran, the album significantly incorporates new wave, funk, and EDM, alongside elements of disco, electropop, hip hop, city pop, soft rock, psychedelia, blues, boogie, electro, dubstep, drum and bass, and techno.
+Dawn FM has been primarily described as pop, synth-pop, dance-pop, and R&B. Recalling 1980s electronic bands such as Depeche Mode and Duran Duran, the album significantly incorporates new wave, funk, and EDM, alongside elements of disco, electropop, hip hop, city pop, soft rock, psychedelia, blues, boogie, electro, and techno.

 During an episode of Memento Mori, the Weeknd cited Britney Spears, Nas, Swedish House Mafia, Kid Cudi, Kanye West and Tyler, the Creator as the artists who have inspired the album.
 Influences of Michael Jackson's Off the Wall (1979) and Thriller (1982) are also present in Dawn FM.

 Concept and themes

 Dawn FM was noted for incorporating a "psychedelic radio" aesthetic with existential themes, similar to American experimental record producer Oneohtrix Point Never's album Magic Oneohtrix Point Never (2020), which the Weeknd appeared on and executive produced under his formal name.
 The "103.5" station tag that the album frequently uses is a nod to the Toronto radio station Z103.5, known for their dance-heavy playlists.
 In an interview with Billboard on November 23, 2021, the Weeknd elaborated on these themes, saying:

 Picture the album being like the listener is dead.
 And they're stuck in this purgatory state, which I always imagined would be like being stuck in traffic waiting to reach the light at the end of the tunnel.
 And while you're stuck in traffic, they got a radio station playing in the car, with a radio host guiding you to the light and helping you transition to the other side.
 So it could feel celebratory, could feel bleak, however you want to make it feel, but that's what The Dawn is for me.

 Further speculation on the album's concept arose following the Weeknd's announcement that Dawn FM was the second part of a trilogy of albums.